one-on-one/one-on-one.github.com/source/_posts/2013-03-15-getting-started-with-octopress.markdown

 ### Publishing

-Once you have finished writing.
-Simply commit your article to the git repo then publish with rake.
+Once you have finished writing, commit your article to the git repo.
+Then publish with rake.

 ```
 git commit -am "Wrote an article."